sentenz/convention/about/software-architecture.md

 However, microservices, which build on the principles of SOA, are now a reality with the introduction of new technologies, which constitute the three main building blocks of a microservices architecture.
 With those building blocks readily available and established, the following benefits emerge:

+- Containers
-- Containers: Software containers have created a standardized frame for all services by abstracting the core OS code from the underlying hardware.
+  > Software containers have created a standardized frame for all services by abstracting the core OS code from the underlying hardware.
 The standardization offered by containers eliminates what was once a painful integration process in a heterogeneous infrastructure world.
 Thanks to vendors such as Docker, containers have revolutionized how developers build and deploy applications.

+- APIs
-- APIs: The adoption and increased capabilities offered by APIs has created a robust and standardized format for communications between applications, services and servers.
+  > The adoption and increased capabilities offered by APIs has created a robust and standardized format for communications between applications, services and servers.
 REST (Representation State Transfer) APIs in particular are key to microservices architecture.
 A RESTful API breaks down a transaction to create a series of small modules, each of which addresses a particular underlying part of the transaction.
 This modularity provides developers with a lot of flexibility for developing lightweight APIs, which are more suitable for browser powered applications.

 The business logic for the microservices can be organized using [Domain-Driven Design (DDD)](https://martinfowler.com/tags/domain%20driven%20design.html).
 Based on the DDD model, an onion, hexagonal or clean architecture can be created.